jhanna60/DevBook-FrontEnd/README.md

 - React frontend
 - Resources Folder of goodies, in there we have:
-  - Security implementation classes for our back end
+  - Security implementation classes for our back end (Simply add these into a Security package in your project)
-  - Raw Entities
+  - Raw Entities to get you started
   - List of dependencies needed for POM
 - Detailed explanation of our API contracts